ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section of the document focuses on the requirements and considerations related to the input of external data into a BPI workstep.
 Specifically, it addresses:

-- internal authoritative data - data sourced from a single authoritative source, internal to one of the BPI participants to a BPI workstep (i.e. internal systems of record)
+- internal authoritative data - data sourced from a single authoritative source, internal to one of the BPI participants to a BPI workstep (i.e. internal Systems of Record)
 - external authoritative data - data sourced from external authoritative sources (i.e. government record) and
 - external non-authoritative, non-deterministic data sourced from external non-authoritative, non-deterministic sources (i.e. IoT sensor data, time, etc).